-Deciding whether to use a franchise dealer or an independent garage for a car service is similar to choosing where to do your weekly shop - do you go to an upmarket store to ensure you get quality or opt for a budget brand to cut costs?
+Deciding between a franchise dealer and an independent garage for your car service is akin to choosing where to do your weekly shop.
+Do you go to an upmarket store to ensure quality or opt for a budget brand to cut costs?

 Should I service my car at a franchise dealer?

-Jeremy Yea, senior valuations editor at car pricing business Cap HPI, says: “If the vehicle is still covered by the manufacturer warranty and there were to be any future warranty issues/claims, then the manufacturer will ask for proof to be provided on what serviceable parts were used (genuine or non-genuine), this may even include the grade of oil and some other fluids.
+Jeremy Yea, senior valuations editor at car-pricing business Cap HPI, says: “If the vehicle is still covered by the manufacturer warranty and there were to be any future warranty issues/claims, then the manufacturer will ask for proof to be provided on what serviceable parts were used (genuine or non-genuine), this may even include the grade of oil and some other fluids.

 “If any parts or fluids do not comply with the car manufacturer’s parts policy, then the claim could be rejected, or you will only be able to claim a smaller percentage of the overall claim/cost.
 These factors may affect the resale value of a car.”